dpzrz/SYS-265/lab00.md

 ### AD01
   Our Server Core is CLI based and has no gui which is diffrent than our AD01 server from last semester.
 To assigne network configugarations we use the command `sconfig`.
 This command allows us to easily set the static IP of `10.0.5.5/24`.
 We set our gateway to `10.0.5.2` along with our perferred DNS.

+The next step is to install our AD, we need to utilize powershell commands this time around to aid our installation.
+To invoke powershell in our CLI we can just type out powershell then hit enter.

+The command we need to install our services is `Install-WindowsFeature AD-Domain-Services -IncludeManagementTools`

+ To install the Forrest we need the following command `Install-ADDSForest -DomainName diego.local`

+ Follow the install prompts to finish the setup.